Parapoynx stagnalis: Description

 The life cycle is completed in about 35–40 days.
-The length of the forewings is 16 mm.
+The length of the forewings is 15 mm.
 Adult has whitish wings with pale brown wavy markings.
 There are two black comma-shaped marks on each forewing.
 Male can be identified by narrow and uniform abdomen, whereas female abdomen is widest at the middle but tapering posteriorly.
 Female usually lay 150 eggs and first instar larvae emerge after a week.
 Final larva emerge after 20 days, and reaches its maximum length of 10-12mm.
 The moth has six larval instars.
 Due to branched tubular gills, caterpillars can respire in aquatic media.
 Therefore, instar can disperse through water.
 Pupation occurs when the pupal case is attached to the leaf sheath above the water level.
 After a week of pupation, adult emerges.

 Ecology

 As its common name implies, rice caseworm is one of the major pests of rice throughout the world.
-Larvae is the infective stage, where they cut leaf tips to make leaf cases.
+Larvae are the infective stage, where they cut leaf tips to make leaf cases.
 The infestation can be characterized by ladder-like skeletonized tissues in leaves.
 Larvae completely consume the leaf blade, where only mid rib is visible.
 Surrounding weeds are the secondary hosts for the moth.